How asking 4 simple questions can eliminate the guilt of spending money.

 Sometimes you know that buying something would be great as to the value it would add to you and your family.
 Yet, you’re not sure if it’s worth the cost.
 Weighing the pro’s & con’s is a great way to help analyze a purchase.
 But you have to make sure you are asking the right questions!

 My husband and I are lucky to be in a position where we have some flexibility in our monthly budget (all due to careful planning).
 Yet, we/I are time poor!
 Yup, strapped down, bare to the bone.
+So giving up some money to save time appeals to us.

 I was curious to know if I was as “busy” as I thought I was, so I plotted out my workday.
 I hoped this would help decide if the time saving things I was spending money on was actually worth it.
 In a nutshell, yes.
 I need all the help I can get!
 Whew, I’m tired just looking at this schedule!